Kefwmag/kefwmag.github.io/_posts/2016-04-21-meet-the-producers.md

 *Q: What genres of music do you make, and who are some of your biggest inspirations?*
 **H:** I would say my main genre is trap soul or future soul.
 I’m influenced by a lot of the music I listen to which is a of 70s and 60s funk and also blues and jazz music.

+Despite the propaganda-esque wording, there is truth in the statement written on canvas in the MacCarthy block: that ‘art exists to improve our lives’.
+There is something to be said for the fact that we live by the creativity surrounding us and that it drives much of our everyday.
+Five Ways is full of artists.
+Not all of them may be formally recognised by the school system, nor do they have the desire to be.
+However, the simple fact that so many people in this school embrace art in their everyday, is something to be recognised and rewarded, and is as admirable as many a cause.

+If you have something to share, if you’re part of a band, dance troupe, stage group, or think you or others like you around the Five Ways community have something to say about art in your everyday, email: kogier@sky.com and you could be featured in the next edition of ‘Meet the’.